What is Traditonal Long-Term Care Insurance (LTCI)?

 You might consider a Linked Benefit Long-Term Care Insurance policy if you do not want regular premium payments or are concerned about possible rate increases in the future.
 A linked benefit policy typically takes a single (one-time) payment.

-Two Rules for Paying For Traditional Long Term Care Insurance
+Two rules to paying for Traditional Long-Term Care Insurance

 If your children are not helping you pay for your premium, there are two spending rules of thumb for buying a Traditional Long-Term Care Insurance Policy.
 Premiums should not exceed: